-Not too long ago Ocean River Sports began selling a clever little ‘skin on frame’ kayak called the ‘Squid’.
+Out of a workshop on Gabriola Island, a ‘skin on frame’ kayak called the ‘Squid’ is being made.
 What makes this kayak unique is that it comes as a kit that can be assembled in a couple of weekends with just a few basic tools.
 The kayak is the inspiration of Ron Crown, an animator by profession and a kayak designer and builder by passion.
 What separates this kayak from other ‘skin on frame’ boats is that all of the wood pieces have been cut out on a CNC (computer numerical control) machine, which means precision fit parts and a very light weight end product that is small and easy to ship.
 The completed 12’ Squid weighs in around 23lbs/10kg.
 The Squid is designed for kids or small adults but Ron is presently working on a larger model.
-Ocean River is proud to be the sole supplier and distributor of the Squid.
 For more information, some pics and a video on the Squid check out our post: Squid Skin On Frame Kayak Kit

 A Trip to Gabriola Island & ‘Made Kayaks’

 Brian, aka ‘The Big Kahuna’, decided we should head up to Gabriola Island, the home of Made Kayaks & Paddles, meet Ron and take some of his beautiful traditional kayaks out for a paddle.
 Ron has been building skin on frame kayaks for 10 years, honing his building and design skills.
 He also makes beautiful Greenland style paddles on his CNC machine, which results in paddles that are perfectly symmetrical and beautifully balanced.
 He can also use the CNC machine to add unique in-layed decorative designs on the paddles, including your own design.
 For more information, check Ron’s website at: Made Kayaks & Paddles